rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 **Den why not say dat?** - complained the Tiger - **No point talking in a weird way, rite?
 He always get me cone-fused.**

-The Turtle wanted to correct the Tiger, but she let the irony go - *What's in your mind dear Wolf?*
+The Turtle wanted to correct the Tiger, but she let the irony go by - *What's in your mind dear Wolf?*

 The Wolf cleared his throat, it required dedication to not fall into old habits - ***I remember the days when our lives where blank canvasses, we were ideas without shape, until we filled the role to guide others.
 We were explorers, then teachers and right until now, we had forgotten a great life lesson: Some people are born to break the mold.***